All-Inclusive Resorts for Families: 2026 Costs and Picks

 Jamaica

 Beaches Resorts (by Sandals) more or less invented the family all-inclusive, and Jamaica is its heartland.
 Beaches Negril and Beaches Ocho Rios add Sesame Street character breakfasts, Pirates Island water parks, and kids camps split by age.
 The catch?
-Beaches carries a premium, often $600+ per person per night for a family.
+Beaches carries a premium, often $400-$700 per person per night for a family.
+Beaches is Jamaica's marquee name, though, not its price floor: the island also holds a deep bench of value properties in the $165 to $250 band that keep it in the budget conversation next to Punta Cana.

 Turks and Caicos

 Beaches Turks and Caicos is the flagship of the brand, with more than 20 restaurants and what Beaches calls the Caribbean's largest resort water park, fronting the calm water of Grace Bay.
 It also holds an autism-certified staff rating.
-Rates start around $918 per night for a family of four (Google Hotels, July 2026), the priciest pick here.
+Rates start around $918 per night for a family of four (as of July 2026, source: Google Hotels), the priciest pick here.
 Worth it?
 For families who can swing it, most parents say yes.

 The Bahamas and the US Virgin Islands